-I can do this using the Finder.
-I will configure the Finder to filter Wheels category to display wheels for a selected car only.
+Let's do this using the extension.
+Configure the Finder to filter Wheels category to display wheels for a selected car only.

-Since I want to filter wheels I've considered three most important variables for my Finder: car make, car model and wheel diameter.
-So I'm going to create a Finder using these three variables as my dropdowns.
+Since we want to filter wheels let's highlight three most important variables for a Finder: car make, car model and wheel diameter.

 Hit Save to proceed.

 The easiest way to fill up Finder with products is to utilize a CSV import feature.
-For this, I will need to compile a CSV file with the data containing all the variations for Make, Model and Diameter and assign these variations to the products in my Magento Catalog.
+For this, you will need to compile a CSV file with the data containing all the variations for Make, Model and Diameter and assign these variations to the products in Magento Catalog.